technical-notes

 Step 4 — idempotency

 Re-runs must be safe.
 If the ingest worker crashes mid-episode, the next run picks up exactly where the last one stopped — no half-processed segments, no double-processing.
+Two pieces of mechanism make this work: a processed_videos table keyed on video_id with a status column, and a watermark that only counts status = 'done' rows when deciding which uploads are “new”.

 CREATE TABLE processed_videos (